 If you are new to structured data, read all about it here.

 With our FAQ block, you can now, very easily, add a set of questions (and corresponding answers) to a post or page.
 This is based on Schema.org's 'Question' format, so search engines actually understand that your post or page addresses a question, as posed by a user.
 And in the future, Google will show your post or page as such in its search results.

-Our FAQ content block can be broken down into three elements.
-The title of the block (an h2 heading tag) and a section with a question (a strong tag) and an answer (a paragraph tag).
+Our FAQ content block can be broken down into two elements.
+A strong tag with a question, and an answer in a paragraph tag.
+These two elements are wrapped into two div tags.
 The markup looks as follows:

 Styling the FAQ block